A closer look at DigitalOcean Holdings Inc. (DOCN) is warranted

-DigitalOcean Holdings Inc. (NYSE:DOCN) marked $45.26 per share on Wednesday, up from a previous closing price of $42.83.
-While DigitalOcean Holdings Inc. has overperformed by 5.67%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DOCN fell by -25.45%, with highs and lows ranging from $133.40 to $30.05, whereas the simple moving average fell by -27.13% in the last 200 days.
+DigitalOcean Holdings Inc. (NYSE:DOCN) closed Monday at $47.87 per share, up from $45.81 a day earlier.
+While DigitalOcean Holdings Inc. has overperformed by 4.50%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DOCN fell by -11.35%, with highs and lows ranging from $133.40 to $30.05, whereas the simple moving average fell by -22.07% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now